jigsinhbapu/MDA_Practical-1_20012011177/README.md

 Hello this is my MAD practical 1
+My Name is Jigarsinh